 Explore Garden of the Gods

-The majestic natural wonders at Garden of the Gods are stunning to see firsthand, making Garden of the Gods one of the best places to visit in Colorado Springs.
-Best of all: Visiting Garden of the Gods on your own is one of the best free things to do in Colorado Springs!
+The red rock formations at Garden of the Gods are stunning majestic natural wonders to see firsthand, making Garden of the Gods one of the best places to visit in Colorado Springs.

-Take a silly photo “hoisting” Balanced Rock, walk the paved pathway between the gigantic red sandstone rock formations, go for a hike, bike the trails, or take a Segway tour.
+Without paying a penny for admission, you can take a silly photo “hoisting” Balanced Rock, walk the paved pathway between the gigantic red sandstone rock formations, or go for a hike.

 Dine at Local Eateries